USAJOBS/help-center/faq/application/process.md

 It’s best to sign into your account before doing a search.
 Why?
 Because, we can use your profile information to improve your job search results.

-You can use filters such as location, pay, work schedule, or agency to narrow your search results.
+Start your job search by typing in a keyword or location.
+You can narrow your results by salary, work schedule, agency and more.
 [Learn how to search for jobs](../../../how-to/search/).

 ### Save your search